avengers-p7/Avengers_P7_Documents/VCS/Design/MonoRepo.md

   Using a mono repo, it’s easier to standardize code and tooling across the teams.
 The single view of the whole code available in a mono repo increases the discoverability of status and changes.
 This results in smoother release management and easier refactoring.

+### Monorepo-style development is a software development approach where:

+- You develop multiple projects in the same repository.
+- The projects can depend on each other, so they can share code.
+- When you make a change, you do not rebuild or retest every project in the monorepo.
+Instead, you only rebuild and retest the projects that can be affected by your change.

   ![Mono Repo](https://github.com/avengers-p7/Documentation/assets/156056444/93fab22f-263e-4390-8e12-2e1e1885d918)

 ## Why